RocketMan/zookeeper/docs/API.md

-## Zookeeper JSON:API
+## Zookeeper Online JSON:API

-Zookeeper exposes a JSON:API v1.0 REST API to facilitate programmatic integration with external applications.
+Zookeeper Online exposes a JSON:API v1.0 REST API to facilitate programmatic integration with external applications.

 The endpoints exposed by the API are: